Mifuneyama Rakuen is a 500,000 sqm Edo-era garden in Takeo, Saga.

 - 19:30 leave: kids have seen the highlights without exhaustion

-- Skip teamLab: under-3s often find the dark + flashing lights unsettling — daytime garden is enough
+- Skip teamLab: under-3s often find the dark + flashing lights unsettling — the daytime garden is enough

 Family-friendly tips